wpengine/wpe-graphql-cache/README.md

 ### Create a Test User

 Log into wp-admin for the site and create a new user specific for these tests.
 Example user name `test-runner`.
 Record the username and password for use in later steps.
-Role for this user should be 'editor' priveleges.
-This allows categories to be created with post is inserted.
+Role for this user should be 'administrator' priveleges.
+This allows categories to be created with post is inserted and users created/deleted.

 ### Local environment